-The MC33926 motor driver carrier can supply up to almost 3 A continuous current to a single brushed DC motor at 5 - 28 V, and it can tolerate peak currents up to 5 A for a few seconds, making this a great general-purpose motor driver for medium-sized DC motors.
-The MC33926 supports ultrasonic (up to 20 kHz) pulse width modulation (PWM) of the motor output voltage, which eliminates the audible switching sounds caused by PWM speed control, and a current feedback circuit outputs an analog voltage on the FB pin that is proportional to the output current.
+The dual MC33926 motor driver carrier is a breakout board featuring two Freescale MC33926 H-bridge ICs.
+It can supply up to almost 3 A continuous current per channel to two brushed DC motors at 5 - 28 V, and it can tolerate peak currents up to 5 A per channel for a few seconds, making this a great general-purpose motor driver for medium-sized DC motors and for differential-drive robots that use such motors.
+The MC33926 supports ultrasonic (up to 20 kHz) pulse width modulation (PWM) of the motor output voltage, which eliminates the audible switching sounds caused by PWM speed control, and a current feedback circuit for each motor outputs an analog voltage on its respective FB pin that is proportional to the output current.
 Since this board is a carrier for the Freescale Semiconductor MC33926 H-bridge, we recommend careful reading of the MC33926 datasheet (1MB pdf).

-If you have two motors to control, please consider the Dual MC33926 motor driver carrier.
+For a single-driver version of this board, please consider the MC33926 motor driver carrier.